 To get to Halmahera we flew from Bali to Makasar and then to the Island of Ternate off the west coast of Halmahera.
 From there a local boat over to Sofifi a coastal town in Halmahera, followed by a two-hour car ride over to Weda Reef and Rainforest Resort.

 Our first stop of the trip was Weda Bay located on the eastern side of Halmahera Island.
 With very little information available about this remote location (especially about corals) so we really didn’t know what to expect.
-During the Halmahera survey expeditions, the highest diversity of corals was noted on the Northwest side of Halmahera, but we hoped to find some interesting dives in Weda.
+During the Halmahera survey expeditions, the highest diversity of corals was noted on the Northern tip of Halmahera, but we hoped to find some interesting dives in Weda.

 And boy oh boy did we hit the coral jackpot…